Carpri Dorper Sheep farm kenya

 Founded by James Kahiga, a former Wall Street financial auditor, and his wife Beth Ann, the farm epitomizes a successful transition from corporate life to sustainable agriculture.
 After 14 years in the fast-paced financial sector of San Francisco, James Kahiga sought a more fulfilling and serene lifestyle.

-Image of Dorper sheep Carpri Dorper Sheep Farm Ltd
+Image of Dorper sheep by Carpri Dorper Sheep Farm Ltd

 In 2008, James and Beth Ann, who managed a non-profit organization, recognized the toll their high-pressure careers were taking on their well-being.
 This realization prompted them to explore opportunities in Kenya, leading to the establishment of Carpri Dorper Sheep Farm.